-VMware has released security advisory VMSA-2021-0010 which is pretty important and rated as critical so please take note.
+VMware has released security advisory VMSA-2021-0010 which is pretty important and rated as critical, so please take note.
 This affects VMware vCenter Server and VMware Cloud Foundation.
 These exploits center around vCenter which is a key component of the virtualization infrastructure.
-Take action on these patches as soon as you can.
+Act on these patches as soon as you can.

-This advisory affects product versions 6.5, 6.7 and 7.0 of vSphere including Cloud Foundations 3.x and 4.x.
+This advisory impacts product versions 6.5, 6.7 and 7.0 of vSphere including Cloud Foundations 3.x and 4.x.

 Bob Plankers writes on the VMware vSphere Blog